 In accordance with the International Accounting Standard, the Company's lines and substations are recognised according to the revaluation method.
 The revaluation of those assets will be performed on a regular basis and when the management believes that their fair value has changed significantly.
 At the end of each reporting period the management also assesses whether there is any indication that an asset may be impaired.
 Covid-19 classifies as such an impairment indicator and therefore those assets were assessed if there was any indication of impairment.
-The conclusion was there were not triggers indication that impairment on these assets was necessary at year end but management will follow any changes in the latter part of the year 2020.
-However, there is still some uncertainty as to how the situation will progress.
+During the year, a revaluation of the value of fixed assets was carried out and that valuaton was passed at the end of the year.